Spektr

 Spektr (Спектр; Spectrum) (TKM-O, 77KSO, 11F77O) was the fifth module of the Mir Space Station.
-The module was designed for remote observation of Earth's environment containing atmospheric and surface research equipment.
+The module was designed for remote observation of Earth's environment and contained atmospheric and surface research equipment.
 Spektr also had four solar arrays which generated about half of the station's electrical power.

 Development

 The Spektr module was originally developed as part of a top-secret military program code-named "Oktant".
 It was planned to carry experiments with space-borne surveillance and test antimissile defense.
 The surveillance instruments were mounted on the exterior of the module opposite the docking port.
 Also in this location were two launchers for artificial targets.
 The heart of the Spektr payload was an experimental optical telescope code-named "Pion” (Peony).